GFK Jagodina

-They would spend a considerable time in the SuperLiga, FK Jagodina developed itself into one of the most stable Serbian football clubs during this time.
+They would spend time in the SuperLiga, FK Jagodina developed itself into a stable Serbian football club (during this time).
 Jagodina won its first Serbian Cup in 2013 and subsequently reached the 2014 Serbian Cup final, and finished at an all-time-high third place in the 2014 SuperLiga season.
-European games would follow against the likes of CFR Cluj from Romania and Rubin Kazan from Russia a proud moment for the club and its supporters, But soon financial problems would hit and the club would suffer successive relegation's.
-Finding itself in the third tier again, they earned promotion from the third tier in season 2019–20 and would play in the second tier Serbian First League in season 2020–21 but they relegated again after one season.
+European games would follow against the likes of CFR Cluj from Romania and Rubin Kazan from Russia a moment for the club and its supporters.
+The club was dissolved in the summer of 2018 fue to financial problems.

 Jagodina hosts its matches at the Jagodina City Stadium, which is part of the sports and leisure complex Đurđevo brdo, located in the very south of the city.

 History

 Beginnings of FK Jagodina (1906–1939)

 Sreten Adžić, the initiator of football in Jagodina, by bringing the first ball to the city.

 It was 1906, when Sreten Adžić, today one of the most famous educators of Serbia and former student of the Universities of Vienna and Leipzig, brought the first football from Vienna to Jagodina.
 As the founder and director of the first male teachers school in the city, he saw in football the educational value of the physical, social and emotional development, as well as the opportunity for development of the youthful mind, with the goal of ethical virtues to maintain.

 Over the years, football received more attention from the population and became very popular in the region, so that few months after the end of World War I, more precisely in 1919, the first football club was founded, after initiative of Milan Trifunović and several former Serbian soldiers, and the new club was named JSK Zora.

 The first match was organized by Josip Baner, the brother of Franc Baner, who brought the second ball to Jagodina.
 He had the idea when he returned home from Skopje, and the club played against a combined team of SK Jugoslavija and BSK Belgrade, which they won the match surprising by 6–0 in front of 200 spectators.

 In 1921, JSK Zora was disbanded and a new club, named SK Sparta, was formed, but in the same year the club was banned and changed its name in JSK Budućnost, which played in the league system of the Kingdom of Yugoslavia.
 In 1923, the club won the League of the Šumadija region, which corresponded to the third national tier.
 In the meantime, several teams were formed, but were later dissolved and their players formed in 1935 the football club JSK.